10 Free SEO Resources for 2023

 4. Moz’s Beginner’s Guide to SEO

-Moz is one of the leading websites about search engine optimization and provides a range of free and paid-for SEO tools as well as resources about the topic.
+Moz is one of the leading websites about search engine optimization and it provides a range of free and paid-for SEO tools as well as resources about the topic.

 One such resource is their Beginner’s Guide to SEO — a comprehensive, seven-chapter guide on how to optimize your site for search.